Personalized learning experience for your child

 Arrival & Parking

 - Directions: Drive up Squaw Valley Road, take a left onto Village East Road.
-You may park in the Premier Parking area, park in main parking lot and hop on the shuttle or walk.
+You may park in the Squaw Kids Reserved Parking area, located in the main parking lot.
 See map below.

-- New Premier Parking: Reserve your lesson in advance and you'll receive complimentary parking in our Premier Parking area on weekends & holidays (December 26 – January 3; February 13 – 21).
+- Squaw Kids Reserved Parking: Reserve your lesson in advance and you'll receive complimentary parking in our Squaw Kids Reserved Parking area on weekends & holidays.

-Please note: We've recently upgraded the parking spaces in front of Squaw Kids to improve fire safety and accessibility.
-This will make the Squaw Kids building entrance more pedestrian friendly by restricting access to only those who need accessible access.
-With this upgrade we no longer allow drop-off directly in front of Squaw Kids.
-Our Premier Parking Area will be open from 7:30-10am every weekend and holiday (December 26 – January 3; February 13– 21).
-Premier Parking will be complimentary for Squaw Kids guests with advanced reservations.
-Present a Squaw Kids enrollment confirmation to parking attendant.
-Other guests are welcome to purchase parking in this area for $20.
+Please note: The Squaw Kids building entrance is pedestrian friendly by restricting vehicle access to only those who need accessible access.
+There is no drop-off area directly in front of Squaw Kids.
+Our Squaw Kids Reserved Parking Area will be open from 7:30-10am every weekend and holidays.
+Squaw Kids Reserved Parking is complimentary for Squaw Kids guests with advanced reservations.
+Present a Squaw Kids enrollment confirmation to the parking attendant.

 - Alpine Kids is located on the lower level of the Base Lodge